Trombe wall

 A Trombe wall is a massive equator-facing wall that is painted a dark color in order to absorb thermal energy from incident sunlight and covered with a glass on the outside with an insulating air-gap between the wall and the glaze.
 A Trombe wall is a passive solar building design strategy that adopts the concept of indirect-gain, where sunlight first strikes a solar energy collection surface in contact with a thermal mass of air.
 The sunlight absorbed by the mass is converted to thermal energy (heat) and then transferred into the living space.

-Trombe walls are also named mass walls, solar wall, or thermal storage wall.
-However, due to the extensive work of professor Félix Trombe and architect Jacques Michel in the design of passively heated and cooled solar structure, they are often called Trombe Walls.
+Trombe walls may also be referred to as a mass wall, solar wall, or thermal storage wall.
+However, due to the extensive work of professor and architect Félix Trombe in the design of passively heated and cooled solar structure, they are often called Trombe Walls.

 This system is similar to the air heater (as a simple glazed box on the south wall with a dark absorber, air space, and two sets of vents at top and bottom) created by professor Edward S. Morse a hundred years ago.

 History of passive solar systems and evolution of Trombe walls

-In 1920s, the idea of solar heating started in Europe.
+In 1920s, the idea of solar heating began in Europe.
 In Germany, housing projects were designed to take advantage of the sun.
-The research and accumulated experience with solar design then spread across the Atlantic by architects like Walter Gropius and Marcel Breuer.
-Besides from these early examples, the heating of homes with the sun made slow progress until the 1930s, when several different American architects started to explore the potential of solar heating.
-The pioneering work of these American architects, the influence of the immigrant Europeans, and the memory of the wartime fuel shortages made solar heating very popular during the initial housing boom at the end of World War II.
+The research and accumulated solar design experience was then spread across the Atlantic by architects such as Walter Gropius and Marcel Breuer.
+Apart from these early examples, heating homes with the sun made slow progress until the 1930s, when several different American architects started to explore the potential of solar heating.
+The pioneering work of these American architects, the influence of immigrant Europeans, and the memory of wartime fuel shortages made solar heating very popular during the initial housing boom at the end of World War II.

-Later in 1970s, before and after the international oil crisis of 1973, some European architectural periodicals were critical of standard construction methods and the architecture of the time.
+Later in the 1970s, before and after the international oil crisis of 1973, some European architectural periodicals were critical of standard construction methods and architecture of the time.
 They described how architects and engineers reacted to the crisis, proposing new techniques and projects in order to intervene innovatively in the built environment, using energy and natural resources more efficiently.

-Moreover, the depletion of natural sources generated interest in renewable energy sources, such as the sun.
-Also, parallel to the global population growth, energy consumption and environmental issues become a global concern especially while the building sector is consuming the highest energy in the world and most of the energy is used for heating, ventilation and air condition systems.
+Moreover, the depletion of natural resources generated interest in renewable energy sources, such as solar energy.

+Parallel to global population growth, energy consumption and environmental issues have become a global concern - especially while the building sector is consuming the highest energy in the world and most of the energy is used for heating, ventilation and air conditioning systems.